-Rexahn Pharmaceuticals, Inc. (the "Company", or "Rexahn Pharmaceuticals"), a Delaware corporation, is a development stage biopharmaceutical company dedicated to the discovery, development and commercialization of innovative treatments for cancer and other medical needs.
-The Company had an accumulated deficit of \$87,411,206 at March 31, 2014 and anticipates incurring losses through fiscal year 2014 and beyond.
+Rexahn Pharmaceuticals, Inc. (the "Company," or "Rexahn Pharmaceuticals"), a Delaware corporation, is a biopharmaceutical company whose principal operations are the discovery, development and commercialization of innovative treatments for cancer and other medical needs.
+The Company had an accumulated deficit of \$87,216,742 at June 30, 2014 and anticipates incurring losses through fiscal year 2014 and beyond.
 The Company has not yet generated commercial revenues and has funded its operating losses to date through the sale of shares of its common stock and warrants to purchase shares of its common stock, convertible debt, financings, interest income from cash and cash equivalents, and proceeds from reimbursed research and development costs.
-The Company believes that its cash, cash equivalents, and marketable securities, will be sufficient to cover its cash flow requirements for at least the next 24 months.
+The Company believes that its cash, cash equivalents, and marketable securities, will be sufficient to cover its cash flow requirements for its current activities for at least the next 24 months.
 Management has the capability of managing the Company's operations within existing cash available by focusing on select research and development activities, selecting projects in conjunction with potential financings and milestones, and efficiently managing its general and administrative affairs.